brickcap/openresty_examples/book.md

 <small><a href="#contents">Back to the contents</a></small>

-ngx api exposes a req object that allows us to configure explicitly our req parameters before sending it to the server.
-This means that you can easily add/remove http headers and body, configure the method of the req.
+ngx api exposes a req object that allows us to configure explicitly our req parameters before making a request to the server.
+This means that you can easily add/remove http headers, body, configure the method of the req etc

 On the other hand the ngx api also provides ability to read an incoming req from the client.
-Which means that you can read the http headers and the body check the method of the req and then send the response back.
+Which means that you can read the http headers and the body check the method of the req and then create an appropriate response.

 Quite naturally the req table forms a very important part of ngx api.
 Let us take a deeper look at it then:-

 **The headers of the request**

-`ngx.req.get_headers()` gives you back a table of headers which you can then query as usual.
+`ngx.req.get_headers()` gives you back a table of headers for an incoming request which you can then query as usual.
 For example

 ```
 local headers = ngx.req.get_headers()